 • Drivers under 18 years old cannot use a hand-held or hands-free cell phone or electronic device while operating a vehicle.

 Distracted driving creates significant risk and endangers the lives of everyone on the roads.
-If you’ve been injured by a distracted driver, contact D’Amico & Pettinicchi, LLC for a free consultation.
+If you’ve been injured by a distracted driver, contact a Connecticut distracted driving car accident lawyer at D’Amico & Pettinicchi, LLC, for a free consultation.

 Our attorneys have decades of experience helping injured accident victims with insurance claims, settlement negotiations, and injury lawsuits.